-Reference Date: 03-March-2015
+Reference Date: 22-December-2015

 FOOD SECURITY SNAPSHOT

-Preliminary estimates indicate above‑average cereal production in 2014, despite erratic precipitation in parts of the country
+Preliminary estimates indicate above‑average cereal production in 2015, despite erratic precipitation in parts of the country

-An above-average harvest was gathered in 2014
+An above-average harvest gathered in 2015

 Substantial sections of population are exposed to chronic food insecurity